Gail Burns-Smith Award

 2013 Award Winner Steve Bengis.
 Read press release.

-Bengis is the Director and Co-Founder of the New England Adolescent Research Institute Inc., (NEARI) in Holyoke, Mass.
+Steve Bengis is the Director and Co-Founder of the New England Adolescent Research Institute Inc., (NEARI) in Holyoke, MA.
 NEARI offers books and online courses to professionals working with sexual assault victims and/or sex offenders.
 In addition to Bengis’ work with NEARI, he also is the President of the Massachusetts Adolescent Sex Offender Coalition (MASOC).
-Through his work with MASOC’s conferences, Bengis has helped bridge the divide between individuals working with sexual assault victims with those working with sex offenders.
-Thanks to his leadership, MASOC has two victim advocates among its board of directors.
+Through his work with MASOC’s conferences, Bengis has helped bridge the divide between individuals working with sexual assault victims/survivors with those working with sex offenders.
+Thanks to his leadership, MASOC has two victim advocates on its board of directors.

 2012 Award Winner Lindsay Palmer.
 Read press release.

 Lindsay Palmer began serving as Director of Education for King County Sexual Assault Resource Center (KCSARC) in 1999.
-She is responsible for developing and, with KCSARC prevention education specialists, implementing a full range of education and prevention programs for the community.
-The scope of her department including professional training, community development programs aimed at preventing sexual assault, and system change work with the sex offender management system at the local, county and state level.
+She is responsible for developing and implementing a full range of community education and prevention programs with KCSARC prevention education specialists.
+The scope of Palmer's department including professional training, community development programs aimed at preventing sexual assault, and systems change work with the sex offender management system at the local, county, and state level.

 2011 Award Winner Alison Hall.
 Read press release.

 Alison Hall, Executive Director of Pittsburgh Action Against Rape (PAAR), has been with PAAR since 2004, where she continues to build effective partnerships.
 Hall's accomplishments include establishing the Allegheny County Sex Offender Management and Containment Program (SOMAC) and being the driving force behind Pennsylvania's first sex offender specialty court.

 2010 Award Winner Elizabeth Barnhill.
 Read press release.